MCSManager/Documentation/ops/mcsm_network.md

 In general, the browser will need to be able to interact with the daemon directly to transfer files and console logs.

-Therefore, IP address for each daemon ***CAN NOT***  be a LAN address.
+Consequently, the IP address for each daemon ***CAN NOT***  be a LAN address.
 In that case, the daemon status will stay at `Connecting`, and all users will not be able to access the panel from the public internet.

 右键新标签页打开可以放大。